thelastoutpostworkshop/FastDisplayPrototyping/README.md

 5. [Serial Commands](#serial-commands)

 ### Installation
-To get started, download the source code (zip) [the latest release](https://github.com/thelastoutpostworkshop/DisplayPrototyping/releases/latest) and extract its contents.
-Then, simply copy the resulting folder into your Arduino "libraries" directory, which is typically located in the "Documents" folder on Windows systems.
+To get started, download the source code (zip) [the latest release](https://github.com/thelastoutpostworkshop/DisplayPrototyping/releases/latest).
+Then install the library in the Arduino IDE with the menu `Sketch > Include Library > Add ZIP Library`.

 ### Code Setup Adafruit GFX
-(You can also use the examples provided with the library, open them in the Arduino IDE)
+(**You can also use the examples provided with the library, open them in the Arduino IDE**)

 ```c
 #include <Adafruit_TFTLCD.h>